caylemh/Java-MasterClass/README.md

     1. The Switch Statement & Challenge.
     2. Coding Challenge: Day of the Week Challenge.
     3. Coding Exercise 12: Number in Word.
+    4. Coding Exercise 13: Number of Days in Month.